 - Once you click on Optimize, it creates a dedicated restore point of the current state of your PC.
 The process will delete and remove multiple files and poor sectors from your hard drive, which may cause an error.
 If the error occurs, you can use the restore point to reset the PC.

 Let the optimization process finish.
 Restart the PC after you have successfully optimized your system.
-You can go to the task manager and check the hard drive usage to ensure that the optimizer worked well or not.

 Solution 4.
 Use Task Manager to Reduce Startup Applications

 - Press Ctrl+Shift+Esc to Open Task Manager